hamletc1602/AuthorSite/README.md

 ### Parameters

+**Stack Name**: The primary identifier for this site's infrastructure in AWS.
+You must use a unique name.
+The name must NOT contain any uppercase characters (AWS will allow uppercase, but this stack build will fail because it uses this name as part of S3 bucket names, which do not allow uppercase characters).

 **DomainName**: The URL for this site.
 It must be one of the existing hosted domains in your acount, or a subdomain of one of them.
 Only available for Domain and Sub-Domain sites (options #2 and #3, above).

 **DomainZoneId**: Enter the Hosted Zone ID of the parent domain here.
 This value can be found in the Route53 service by clicking on the hosted zone and opening the Hosted Zone Details section.
 Only available for Sub-Domain sites (option #3, above).